Note: This is an archived Handbook entry from 2016.

 |Duration & Credit Points:||200 credit points taken over 24 months full time.
 This course is available as full or part time.|

-The Master of International Relations is offered collaboratively by several Schools in the Faculty of Arts.
-The degree is designed for graduates who are seeking careers in international affairs, in government, diplomacy, non-government organisations (NGOs), international organisations, and the media.
+The Master of International Relations is offered collaboratively by several Schools in the Faculty of Arts under the umbrella of the Melbourne School of Government.
+The degree is designed for graduates who are seeking careers in international affairs, in government, diplomacy, international business, non-government organisations (NGOs), international organisations, and the media.
 It is a program that combines advanced study in the field of international relations, with relevant professional skills development, and an electives program that is specifically designed to promote cross-cultural understanding.
-The elective program is also to reflect Australia’s geographic location and the University of Melbourne’s research strengths, notably in Asian and Islamic Studies with an emphasis on Asian and Islamic politics, society and culture.
-The program will also offer students exchange and language study opportunities.
-The degree is specifically designed as a pathway to professional employment, however there is a thesis option for high achieving students who may wish to progress to a PhD.
+The elective program also reflects Australia’s geographic location and the University of Melbourne’s research strengths, notably in Asian and Islamic Studies with an emphasis on Asian and Islamic politics, society and culture.
+The program will also offer students exchange, internship and language study opportunities.
+The degree is specifically designed as a pathway to professional employment.
+There is a thesis option for high achieving students who may wish to progress to a PhD.

 |Course Structure & Available Subjects:||